Skip to main content

 )

-# Make another call WITHOUT tools this time to get the final response
+# We make another call WITHOUT tools this time to get the final response

 payload_final = {